AWhiteKnight/ioBroker.moma/README.md

 Basic idea is to have
 + a tree for each instance (moma.\<instance-id\>) containing all the informations of the machine the instance is running on.
-+ a common tree (moma.x) below which every instance creates a device \<hostname\> containing a reference to the instance and some monitoring informations.
++ a common tree (moma.meta) below which every instance creates a device \<hostname\> containing a reference to the instance and some monitoring informations.

 ## Reference